JobNmadu/Dyn4cast/README.md

 - Convert a continuous vector to a data frame

 - Convert a raw data frame to a uniform data frame

+- Plot of correlation matrix

+- Plot of the order of significance of estimates coefficients

 ## Citation